How to Teach Children Handwriting and Make It Fun

 Assessing Eye Integrity

-First thing’s first – assess the integrity of your child’s eyes for mobility before you begin teaching handwriting.
+First things first: assess the integrity of your child’s eye mobility before you begin teaching handwriting.
 There are eight muscles around each eye that ideally help move the eyes together, as a team.
 If poor eye movement is evident, we strongly suggest a trip to a behavioral optometrist or other appropriate eye specialist.

 There are multiple ways to establish a good foundation for your child’s knowledge of the alphabet.
 Some of our favorites include:

-As soon as your child starts coloring, encourage them to stand at and use an easel instead of sitting at a table.
+As soon as your child starts coloring, encourage him or her to stand at and use an easel instead of sitting at a table.

-We recommend your child use an easel until at least age five at home for coloring, scribbling, and exploring the use of markers, chalk, and crayons.
+We recommend your children use an easel at home for coloring, scribbling, and exploring markers, chalk, and crayons until at least age five.
 Standing and writing helps develop the shoulder girdle, keeping it strong and mobile.
 Wheelbarrow walk racing, playing tug of war, swinging on monkey bars, and swimming are also great ways your child can strengthen the shoulder area.

 Help their developing hands by having them use a tripod pinch, a device that assists in holding and controlling a pencil or any other instrument with your fingertips.
 If they are too young to use a tripod pinch, try giving them thick markers to hold first, then eventually graduate to using a tripod pinch.